tomas-fryza/vhdl-course/Labs/02-ise/README.md

 2. Create a new project, define, and simulate a 2-to-4 decoder in VHDL.

-3. Complete your `README.md` file with screenshot from the simulation.
+3. Complete your `README.md` file with screenshot from the simulation(s).